Welcome To The Only Place On Earth Fully Dedicated To Flea Markets In And Around The City Of Philadelphia, And Those Who Love Them!

 Sample This Site

-Before purchasing a subscription, I’m sure you’d like to take a look around.
+Flea Market Philadelphia is no longer free (it was for its first five years); however, before purchasing a subscription, I’m sure you’d like to take a look around, kick the tires, so to speak.
 Below are a few samples to give you an idea of what Flea Market Philadelphia has to offer.
-Whether you become a member or not, I thank you for visiting and hope you enjoy what you see.
+If you go on to purchase a subscription, thank you in advance for your support; if you don’t, thanks for at least considering it.

 Flea Market Listing Page